-The 4 Step Cycle Behind Mindful Intelligence
+The 4 Step Cycle for Mindful Intelligence

 When a situation arises, our thoughts about the situation generate emotions, which in turn drive our behaviors, which then creates another situation, forming a continuous cycle.